dlford/standard-notes-docker-compose-deployment/README.md

 # Standard Notes Docker Compose Deployment

+__IMPORTANT : This repository is now defunct, there have been some big changes to the frontend that no longer support the legacy backend.
+On the bright side, there are now official Docker images for StandardNotes, look for the `standardnotes/standalone` Docker deployment and use that instead.__

 I didn't like that there were no official Docker images for the Standard Notes front-end or back-end, so I decided it was best to set up a repository to build the Docker images from source and deploy them with Docker Comopse.